Accudio/cead-consent/README.md

 ```

 ## Managing Cookies

-When initialising Cead, you can provide the `cookies` option, in the form of an array of cookie names.
-On opt-out, these cookies will be removed, making it more difficult for trackers to link user sessions.
+When initializing Cead, you can provide a `cookies` option as an array of cookie names or regular expression objects.
+Upon opting out, Cead will automatically remove any cookies with names listed in this array, or with names matching any of the regular expressions in the array.
+This prevents trackers from linking user sessions across visits.

-An example using Google Analytics and Facebook pixel:
+Example configuration for Google Analytics and Facebook pixel cookies:

 ```html
 <script>